vuejs/v2.vuejs.org/src/v2/api/index.md

   - If the `errorCaptured` hook itself throws an error, both this error and the original captured error are sent to the global `config.errorHandler`.

   - An `errorCaptured` hook can return `false` to prevent the error from propagating further.
-This is essentially syaing "this error has been handled and should be ignored."
+This is essentially saying "this error has been handled and should be ignored."
 It will prevent any additional `errorCaptured` hooks or the global `config.errorHandler` from being invoked for this error.

 ## Options / Assets